 I was watching some mountaineering documentaries one night and my youthful passions to climb big peaks instantly blotted out my other hobbies.
 I’d become an experienced hiker and backpacker but I’d lived in California for two years and still hadn’t pushed myself into mountaineering.
 I checked the spring weather on Whitney, went to REI and finally got myself my own ax and crampons.
-Until that point, the highest mountain I’d climbed was Mt.
-Washington, at 6,288.
+Until that point, the highest summit I’d reached was Mt.
+Mansfield’s at 4,393′.
 Whitney, a 22 mile round trip topping out at 14,496, was uncharted territory.

 Whitney is known as one of the easiest 14’ers in California so I wasn’t out of my mind but a dozen hours after deciding I wanted to climb it, I was on the dark and clear 405 freeway, bound for the Inyo National Forest.
 Whitney lies very south on the Sierras and is a quick three hour drive from Los Angeles.
 In no time I was picking up my permit from the Mt.
 Whitney Ranger Station a couple miles south of Lone Pine.

 The road to the Whitney Portal, lying at is eleven miles on the Whitney Portal Rd.
-At the portal there is a campground, parking spaces and a real nice store that serves tasty food and cold beer.
+At the portal there’s a campground, parking spaces and a charming rustic store that serves tasty food and cold beer.
 I strapped on my boots, weighed my pack at 31 lbs. and started up the trail.
 The trail begins with immediate switchbacks up rough, blinding white granite.

 Lone Pine Lake was my first landmark at 2.7 miles.
 I dropped my pack and had some water by the lake, snapping a few pictures.
 I didn’t stop for long having planned to take my real break at Mirror Lake, a solid 4.3 miles into my 6 mile day.
 From Lone Pine Lake the trail became more scenic and more demanding, climbing blocky stone past 10,000’ as I entered the Whitney Zone.
 At 3.8 the trail meaders through Outpost Camp and I met a couple guys taking a break, a father and son type.
 They’d been at Death Valley and wanted to go from the lowest point to the highest.
 Outpost is a beautiful camp but is a longshot from the summit.
 Folks camping here are typically making a 3 day trip of Whitney.
 I said 'so long' and kept moving.

 At trail camp, the austerity of Mt.
 Whitney becomes ever present.
-The meadows of subtle spring life, the stands of trees, the swaths of grass covered by now are all far below.
+The meadows of subtle spring life, the stands of trees, are all far below.
 Trail Camp is a moonscape of white rubble.
 In the maze of debris lie flat nooks, usually marked by cairns or stone wind blocks.
 There is a small tarn behind the camp so I picked a spot, set up camp and filtered water.